 But the government has intervened by making it difficult for the employer to dismiss or to end employment of workers.
 This is essentially a micro-level problem of the firm.
-An employee can only be dismissed for cause that has to be justified to the government, requiring the labor department's permission.
+An employee can only be dismissed for cause that had to be justified to the government, requiring the labor department's permission.
 The dismissal of workers takes an enormously long and costly process.
-What should be an industrial relations issue at the company level becomes a bureaucratic process requiring the attention and support of the government bureaucracy.
+What should be a matter of industrial relations issue at the company level becomes a bureaucratic process that requiring the attention and support of the government bureaucracy.

-Philippine labor policies contain more government interventions on wage supplements and other benefits than do the other countries in Asia.
+Philippine labor policies contain more government interventions on wage supplements and other benefits than do the other countries in the Asian region.
 Legislation or executive fiat is used much more often to raise the wage level rather than allow the market and collective bargaining at the company level to determine it.
 This is historically related to the minimum wage law that was enacted in the early 1950s.
 Fortunately, by the late 1980s, the government adopted the regional minimum wage law, which helped to blunt the tendency to use centralized decisions on the national minimum wage.
-Unlike in other countries that adopted minimum wages, the basic daily rate allowed had tended to be at variance with what many workers would be willing to work for if they had a more steady employment opportunity.
+Unlike in other countries that adopted minimum wages, the basic daily rate allowed had tended to be at variance with what many workers would be willing to work if they had a more steady employment opportunity.

 The 13th month pay is a unique component of the wage setting process in the Philippines.
-Initially, the 13th month pay was designed to give temporary income support to the group of low-wage earners during times of relative income turbulence in the early 1970s.
+Initially the 13th month pay was to designed to give temporary income support to the group of low-wage earners during times of relative income turbulence in the early 1970s.
 Eventually, it was made to apply to all wage earners as a temporary relief.
 But in 1987, a populist surge led to the regularization of the 13th month pay being made into a benefit for laborers in the payroll.
-This hurried effort to translate it to an entitlement simply ignored the main principle for which bonuses are really given.
+This hurried effort to translate it as an entitlement simply ignored the main principle for which bonuses are really given.

 The adoption of regional minimum wage rates helped to reduce the tendency to change wage levels as a national decision.
 This introduced an element of moderation in minimum wage setting.
 Regions have adjusted less frequently and often take into account capacity to pay of enterprises and local governments.
-Regional wage boards were set for the administrative regions of the country composed of tripartite representation of government, labor, and employers' groups.
-The regional director of the labor department is chairman and has the regional directors of NEDA and the Department of Trade and Industry as members, together with the appointed members (two each) from labor and from employers.
+Regional wage boards were set for the administrative regions of the country composed of tripartite representation of government, labor and employers groups.
+The regional director of the labor department is chairman and has the regional directors of NEDA and the department of trade and industry as members, together with the appointed members (two each) from labor and from employers.

-One effect of the regional wage setting process has been to provide a drag on the process of minimum wage adjustments.
-Whereas the central government had a tendency to respond more quickly to pressure whenever pro-labor advocates seek adjustments in minimum wage rates, the regional institutions are not as easily swayed.
-They take their time to study the issue at the local level, and start only to do this once the Metro Manila area has truly begun the process.
+One effect of the regional wage setting process is to provide a drag on the process of minimum wage adjustments.
+Whereas when pro-labor advocates seek adjustments in minimum wage rates, the central government had a tendency to respond more quickly to pressure.
+But the regional institutions are not as easily swayed.
+They take their time to study the issue at the local level, and start only to do this once the Metro Manila area truly began the process.
 As a result, the periodic minimum wage rate adjustments have been reduced.